This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Purpose: reduce fear, set realistic expectations, and build coping tools

-What it includes: education, rapport with the provider, plan for difficult moments
+Includes: education, rapport with the provider, plan for difficult moments

 Why it matters: preparation lowers the chance of panic and confusion